rudreshveerappaji/supply-chain-management-multi-agentic-AI-system/README.md

-# 🏗️ Multi-Agent AI Supply Chain Management System (Construction SCM) using CrewAI
+# 🏗️ Multi-Agent AI Supply Chain Management System (Construction SCM)

 This project demonstrates a **multi-agent system** for **supply chain management** in a **civil engineering/construction** use case using **CrewAI**.